Skip to content

 Why is It Important to Catch and Diagnose Myopia?

-If left uncorrected, nearsightedness can significantly impact a child’s school, sports, or work performance.
+If left uncorrected, nearsightedness can significantly impact a child’s academic, athletic, or professional performance.
 Beyond just causing blurred vision, severe myopia can also increase the risk of serious vision problems such as retinal detachment, macular degeneration, premature cataracts, and glaucoma.

 Myopia often starts to develop at a young age.
-It can progressively worsen over time, making it crucial to monitor for signs of this issue to address it and assist your child in reducing or avoiding nearsightedness altogether.
+It can progressively worsen over time, making it crucial to monitor for signs of this issue to address it and help your child reduce or avoid nearsightedness altogether.
 By being proactive in addressing the early signs and symptoms of myopia, parents can help their children maintain good vision and overall eye health.

 Provo’s Myopia Eye Care FAQs

-New treatment to decrease the progression of myopia is available today!
-Eye Clinic & Aesthetics of Provo has partnered with Cooper Vision, a leading company in the contact lens industry to provide cutting-edge solutions.
-They have developed a specialized lens called MiSight which can dramatically slow the progression of myopia in children.
+A new treatment to slow the progression of myopia is now available.
+Eye Clinic & Aesthetics of Provo has partnered with Cooper Vision, a leading company in the contact lens industry, to provide cutting-edge solutions.
+They have developed a specialized lens called MiSight, which can dramatically slow the progression of myopia in children.

 MiSight is FDA-approved, clinically proven and safe, as well as child-friendly.
 Its ease of use makes it a viable option for reducing the symptoms and progression of your child’s myopia.

-Not only are these lenses safe and effective, but they are also child-friendly and easy to use, with 90% of children being able to insert and remove them independently after three years and strongly preferring them over glasses.
+Not only are these lenses safe and effective, but they are also child-friendly and easy to use.
+With 90% of children being able to insert and remove them independently after three years, they are strongly preferred over glasses.

-Conventional treatment includes using glasses, contact lenses, or refractive surgery such as LASIK.
+Conventional treatment options include the use of glasses, contact lenses, or refractive surgery, such as LASIK.
 At the Eye Clinic & Aesthetics of Provo, we take pride in providing you with the latest technology for spectacle and contact lenses.
-LASIK can often replace your glasses or contacts, correcting the distance blur caused by myopia
+LASIK can often replace your glasses or contacts, correcting the distance blur caused by myopia.

 These treatment options can be discussed and diagnosed during a regular eye exam appointment.
 If you start noticing issues between appointments, call us today to arrange one and prevent your child’s symptoms of myopia from developing further.